laurakond/Artly/README.md

 **Artly** is a product comparison site which promotes sharing most beloved artworks with like minded people.
 Whether you are looking to sell or buy a unique pieces of art, Artly promotes a is led by arts community who wishes to share and sell their artwork.

 **Please note:** This repository covers the front-end Artly project development.which was created as part of a web development course with Code Institute.
-To see the back-end repository for this project click [here](https://github.com/laurakond/artly-api).
+To see the back-end repository for this project click [here](https://github.com/laurakond/artly-api), and the deployed API [here](https://artly-api-a39d790259f4.herokuapp.com/).

 Live **Artly** site can be found [here](https://artly-a211b809ae81.herokuapp.com/).